Toyota Tercel: Second generation (L20; 1982)

 North American Tercels were all fitted with the 1.5-litre engine, producing 63 hp at 4,800 rpm.
-In Europe, both the 1.3 and the 1.5 litres were available.
+In Europe, both the 1.3 and the 1.5 litres were available, as per national importers' preferences.
 As with the earlier generation, engine and transmission were still mounted longitudinally, and the arrangements were the same.
 In some markets, engines received minor improvements, such as reformulated combustion chambers (to improve emissions and fuel economy), higher compression ratios, and new auxiliary devices for the carburettor assemblies.

 The four-wheel-drive models (chassis code AL25, only with the 1.5 litre engine) could be equipped with six-speed manual transmissions, and could be shifted from two- to four-wheel drive without coming to a stop.
 The sixth gear it carries is an "extra low" (EL) first gear, a standard transmission gear with a very low (4.71:1) gear-ratio.
 The EL gear generates a 17.6:1 final drive ratio, giving the driver the torque needed to extract the vehicle from conditions which otherwise may have trapped it.
 It is only available when in four-wheel drive, and because of its low gear-ratio it is suitable only for very low-speed use.
 Also included with better equipped four-wheel-drive models was an inclinometer above the radio and air conditioner that measures the tilt of the car.